 There is mixed advice on when the right time to adopt a pet is.
 Talk to your sponsor and/or counselor about your options, and take their advice with care.
 Consider volunteering at a local rescue organization until you’re ready to adopt.
 You’ll have the chance to feed, socialize, and play with wonderful animals, and play an important role in supporting them until they find a forever home.
 You might even consider it a sort of rewarding penance: your life was saved in treatment, and now you’re returning the favor by helping save the lives of animals.

-Though it comes with plenty of challenges, going through addiction recovery with a companion animal also has its share of rewards.
+Though it comes with plenty of challenges, recovery also has its share of rewards.
 Having a companion animal to stand by you in the dark times and celebrate with you in the light might be one of the best choices you ever made — and you’ll have many years to make the most of it.